Dmum303/twitter_clone/README.md

 Things you may want to cover:

-- start sever bin/rails server
+- start sever: bin/rails server or rails s
 - rails IRB in/rails console

 - Ruby version